barryclark/jekyll-now/_posts/2014-8-8-How-To-Post.md

 Change the file name to include today’s date and the title of your post.

-Jekyll requires posts to be named year-month-day-title.md.
+Jekyll requires posts to be named `year-month-day-title.md`.

 Update the title at the top of the Markdown file.
-Those variables at the top of the blog post are called front matter, which we’ll dig into a little later.
-In this case, they specify which layout to use and the title of the blog post.
-Additional front-matter variables exist, such as permalink, tags and category.
+Those variables at the top of the blog post are called `front matter`, which we’ll dig into a little later.
+In this case, they specify which `layout` to use and the `title` of the blog post.
+Additional `front-matter` `variables` exist, such as `permalink`, `tags` and `category`.